Interface

 Note

-An Asset corresponds to any file or resource that is used in your project: 3D models, 2D sprite, audio file, script, shader, texture, animation.
+An Asset corresponds to any file or resource that is used in your project: 3D model, 2D sprite, audio file, script, shader, texture, animation.

 Main windows